blancas/eisen/README.md

 * Functions for parsing and running Eisen code at the Clojure REPL.
 * A simple Eisen REPL.
 * The compiler's parsing and translation functions.
-* Compiler hooks for extending Eisen or writing DSL's.
+* Compiler hooks for extending Eisen or writing DSLs.

 ## Setup